-Generally, payments of principal and interest on both federal and private educational loans are deferred until six or nine months after graduation or after a student’s enrollment status drops to less than half time.
-The current grace period is six (6) months for Federal Direct Stafford loans and nine (9) months for Federal Perkins loans.
+Generally, payments of principal and interest on both federal and private educational loans are deferred until six or nine months after the earlier of either of the following scenarios: 1) a student's enrollment status drops to less than half-time, OR 2) a student's degree is officially conferred by the University.
+The grace period is six (6) months for Federal Direct Stafford loans and nine (9) months for Federal Perkins loans.
 Some private educational loans have grace periods of up to nine (9) months.
-The Federal Direct Graduate PLUS loan does not offer a grace period; repayment begins immediately after graduation or after enrollment status drops to less than half-time.
-However, loan servicers may offer optional deferment or forbearance for students unable to make loan payments upon graduation.
+The Federal Direct Graduate PLUS loan has a six month post enrollment deferment (repayment begins 6 months after a student's enrollment status drops to less than half-time).
 Equally important, educational loans only carry one grace period.
 Therefore, if you had previous educational loans on which the grace period has expired (usually due to taking time between previous education and law school or taking a leave of absence during law school), those loans begin repayment immediately upon graduation or after your enrollment drops to less than half time.
 In some cases forbearance is available, but you must request it from your loan provider.
 While no loan payments are required during the grace period, most student loans accrue interest.
 Please consult your disclosure statements and/or contact your loan provider(s) for current updated information and terms.

 Deferment and Forbearance Of Loans